stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter6_Implementation.md

 * - purely functional programming -
 * - higher-order functions -
 * - non-strict semantics -
+* - type inference -
+* - expressive type system -
-* static polymorphic typing
+* - static polymorphic typing -
-* user-defined algebraic datatypes
+* - user-defined algebraic datatypes -
 * - pattern-matching -
 * - list comprehensions -
 * module system
 * monadic I/O system
  -->

 This quote stems from Simon Peyton Jones and his paper "Haskell 98 language and libraries: the revised report" and was used as well by Simon Marlow in his paper "Haskell 2010 Language Report". [@marlow_haskell_2010] It does sum up the important features of the Haskell programming language.
+In addition I want to add that Haskell has type inference and its type system is very expressive.
 In the following I try to explain the listed terms.

 Haskell is a general purpose programming language which means it can be used to develop a web-server, a desktop application as well as a simple commandline tool.
 It is suited for a wide range of application domains.
 Haskell is a purely functional programming language, that is, it follows the functional programming paradigm and every pure function has no side effect.
 Functional programming relies on a mathematical approach where every calculation is defined by expressions.
 Everything is an expression, wether it's a function or a value.
 Purely means, that a function only works with its input arguments and returns the same result no matter how often it is called with the same arguments.
 Every expression is immutable so once they are defined they cannot be changed anymore.
 In contrast, imperative programming languages allow mutability and functions are subroutines that can have side effects.
 A side effect for instance can be a simple tracing that doesn't effect the function's result or it can be the change of a global state.